Turning Over A New Leaf, Colombian Ranchers Plant Trees - UrduPoint

 Under an experiment started in 2020, dozens of Guaviare farmers have moved their cattle to smaller enclosures and implemented rotational pasture, returning vast swathes of land to nature and replanting lost forest.

-"The forest is cared for because we are no longer cutting down trees," milk farmer Olga Martinez, 65, told AFP.
+"The forest is cared for because we are no longer cutting down trees," dairy farmer Olga Martinez, 65, told AFP.

 The area was populated in the late 20th century by an influx of settlers attracted by the promise of "a land without men for men without land."
 Martinez herself first arrived in Guaviare some 45 years ago, when the landscape was "mountainous jungle."
 She and others soon changed that, clearing vast tracts of rainforest for pasture and cropland.